Hoare meets Heisenberg: A Lightweight Logic for Quantum Programs: Application: Error-correcting Codes

 We would also like to show that the $T$-gate is not transversal for the Steane code.
-However, with $T$ not being a Clifford gate, we find that the Gottesman types are insufficient to fully describe it.
-For this, we consider the additive extension to our type system in subsequent sections and demonstrate this in~\Cref{eg:t-transversal}.
+However, with $T$ not being a Clifford gate, we find that Pauli predicates are insufficient to describe it fully.
+For this, we consider the additive extension to our logic system in subsequent sections and demonstrate this in~\Cref{eg:t-transversal}.